 - metallic green

-- keel on the basal antennal segments
+- keel on the basal antennal segments, two basal segments are pale

 - fine perforations between the eyes